rcax-project/rteps/RTEP-2.md

 C1/A. Modify the initial base reward to `60` (from `120`, since one halving has already been completed) and remove the maximum halvings lock.
 The first halving will take place 8 weeks after contract deployment, the second halving will take 16 weeks after the last halving, and any subsequent halvings will be on 24-week intervals.

 C1/B. Adjust the initial base reward to `60` (from `120`, since one halving has already been completed).
 For the first month, 100% of the base reward will be distributed for mining, with subsequent months reducing the reward by 10% of the original base reward.
 Consequently, after 4 months, the base reward will be 60% of 60, continuing to decrease until it reaches 0%.

+C1/C. Modify the initial base reward to `60` (from `120`, since one halving has already been completed) and remove the maximum halvings lock.
+Set the halving interval to 24 weeks.

 ### [C2] Development Wallet Reward